obsidiansystems/ledger-app-nervos/README.md

 ### Starting a local dev network ####

+Our instructions for starting a devnet are based on [Nervos' Dev Chain docs](https://docs.nervos.org/dev-guide/devchain.html).
 First, make a directory and init it for a dev network:
 ``` sh
 $ nix run -f nix/dep/ckb # to make ckb available
 $ mkdir devnet